Environmental Education Grant Program

 Who Qualifies?

-- Teachers participating in Port Blakely's Environmental Education program during the 2025-2026 school year (or blended classes that attend on alternating years) may submit one application per year
+- Teachers who participated in Port Blakely's Environmental Education Program during the previous school year (or teachers of blended classes that attend on alternating years) may submit one application per year.

 What are the Requirements?